imSQT/anarchysqtedit/README.md

 - Sona Module
 - Taric Module

+changes as of 5/11/22
+- added extra search to go past challenges menu will need to test if colors were changed

 changes as of 5/10/22
 - REPLACED ff vote from below with new test
     - yuumi (76)